-Market Share shows each of your Competitors and how they compare in terms of Impressions, Share of Clicks and Spend for both Paid and Organic listings.
+Market Share shows each of your Top 10 competitors and how they compare in terms of Impressions, Share of Clicks and Spend for both Paid and Organic listings.
 Data can be filtered by group, competitor, search term or device just like other pages in the application.

-- Total Desktop = ALL paid + organic on desktop
+- Total Desktop = ALL Paid (Text ads) + PLA + Organic on Desktop

-- Paid Total = ALL paid on desktop + mobile
+- Total PLA = ALL PLAs on Desktop + Mobile

 - Search Terms - count of the number of selection of terms this competitor appears on (click the Quicklink to open new browser tab showing the terms)